tlalexander/rpi-cm4-switch-board/README.md

 The first version of the LiM Carrier Board has been prototyped and more information can be found [here](pages/LiM_Board.md).

+The LiM carrier board took about two month from idea (May 22nd, 2021) to delivery (July 14th, 2021).
+Special thanks to [Anush Verma] (https://www.linkedin.com/in/anish-verma-a5a05a8b/){:target="_blank"} for working with me on the CAD designs of the carrier board.

 The idea for such a minimalistic board was born from a conversation with [Jeff Geerling](https://www.jeffgeerling.com/) when I asked him if he knew of a more minimalistic design than [this board](https://www.tindie.com/products/dronecz/minimal-carrier-board-for-compute-module-4/)?
 He pointed me to to uptime.lab's [Upberry](https://www.instagram.com/p/CPGakesLwBo/).

 Neither of these boards are exactly what I was looking for for my use case.
 So insipired by Jeff I decided to design my own, customized board to my specs and that's how the Less-is-More board came to be.